A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 YouTube uses a cost per view (CPV) model, which means you only pay when someone engages with your video ad.
 If your ad is skipped, you aren’t charged for that view.
-The exact cost per click varies varies on keyword competitiveness, but, on average, it’s around $0.06.
+The exact cost-per-click varies based on keyword competitiveness, but, on average, it’s around $0.06.
 YouTube mentions that most businesses start with about $10 per day for local ad campaigns.
 Once you set your daily campaign budget, YouTube will display your ad until the daily budget is spent.

 TrueView video discovery ads appear on the YouTube homepage, within search results, and as related videos on YouTube video watch pages.
 When a user clicks on one of these ads, they're redirected to the promoted video.

 In-stream ads refer to ads that play within a YouTube video.
 TrueView in-stream ads play before a viewer watches the video they’ve selected on YouTube.
 These ads can be customized with different overlay text and CTAs, and viewers usually have the option to skip the ad after watching the first five seconds.
 In addition to the pre-roll in-stream ads that play before the video, there are also mid-roll video ads that appear midway through YouTube videos that are 10 minutes or longer.

 See a full list of the advertising options on YouTube here.